ShayGali/sp2_ex1/README.md

 ### isBipartite
 In this function, we will use the BFS algorithm to check if the graph is bipartite or not.
 A graph is bipartite iff it is 2-colorable. so we can use the BFS algorithm to check if the graph is bipartite or not.

-For directed graphs, we need to convert the directed graph to an undirected graph, because we dont care about the direction of the edges in this function (and the weights).
+For directed graphs, we need to convert the directed graph to an undirected graph, because we don't care about the direction of the edges in this function (and the weights).

 If the graph is bipartite, the function will return any to sets of vertices that represent a bipartite graph. otherwise, the function will return  `"The graph is not bipartite"`.